 I delivered a special bronze, "A Bond Beyond", to SIRE - Houston's

-Therapeutic Riing Centers in May, 2014 for their Spring GALA.
+Therapeutic Riding Centers in May, 2014 for their Spring GALA.
 It was

 auctioned at the Gala to benefit SIRE.
 Limited editions of this sculpture

-are for sale now with a portion of each sale going to benefit SIRE.
+are for sale now with a portion of each sale going to benefit the therapeutic

 See more about this sculpture here.

 For more information about SIRE click here.